-It is ten years since Kodak announced that it was to stop producing the last of its iconic Kodachrome transparency films.
+It is eleven years to the day since Kodak announced that it was to stop producing the last of its iconic Kodachrome transparency films.
 It was on 22 June 2009 that the Eastman Kodak Company broke the news from its headquarters in Rochester, New York, that the much-loved slide film would stop production after a run of 74 years.

 But a decade on, Kodachrome still holds a legendary status in the history of photography.
-To mark the 10th anniversary of Kodachrome's demise here are ten things about the yellow-boxed film that you may or may not know…
+To mark the 11th anniversary of Kodachrome's demise here are 11 things about the yellow-boxed film that you may or may not know…